 I have worked for many years in the NHS and for several mental health charities.
 I typically work with people struggling with anxiety, depression, low self-esteem, self-criticism, shame, anger, addiction, dissociation, self-destructive tendencies, and much more.
-Such struggles often stem from multiple and complex life events and circumstances, including past/present abusive/neglectful relationships, abandonment, bereavement, bullying, trauma, racism, classism, sexism, gender expectations, study/work/financial pressures, and more existential challenges such as finding meaning and purpose in life.
+Such struggles often stem from multiple and complex life events and circumstances, including past/present abusive/neglectful relationships, abandonment, bereavement, bullying, trauma, racism, sexism, gender expectations, parenthood, study/work/financial pressures, and more existential challenges such as finding meaning and purpose in life.

 Training, qualifications & experience

-Professional doctorate in Counselling Psychology (2015- present; due to be completed in 2019)
+Professional doctorate in Counselling Psychology (2015-2020, award due 2020)